maximgeller/projects/web-app-flask/tutorial.md

 }
 ```

 I particularly recommend doing something similar to what I did in the first block by setting `display: inline-block;` because it will list your navigation bar horizontally.
-As a reminder, use the dot to access the elements that
+As a reminder, use the dot to access the elements that are set to be equal to a class e.g. `class="menu"` and the `#` symbol to access elements that are set equal to an id like `id="list"`.

+YOu

 # Integrating Google Calendar
 # Deploying Your App